 Build a program that converts maintenance clients into enhancement revenue.
 Target mix, account manager enablement, pipeline visibility, and close rates.

 Valuation assessment, owner dependency audit, financial normalization, and deal structure guidance.
-Build toward an exit on your terms — or prove to yourself the business is worth keeping.
+Build an exit for yourself or keep the business going and increasing in value.

 Landscape operations lose money in predictable ways.
 Here's what fixing them is worth.